qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_items_options.rst

 .. _Frame_Dialog:

-* The :guilabel:`Position and size` dialog lets you define the size and position of the frame which contains the item.
+* The :guilabel:`Position and size` dialog lets you define the size and position of the frame which contains the item (see :ref:`position_size` for more information).
-  You can also choose which :guilabel:`Reference point` will be set at the **X** and **Y** coordinates previously defined.
 * The :guilabel:`Rotation` sets the rotation of the element (in degrees).
 * The |checkbox| :guilabel:`Frame` shows or hides the frame around the item.
   Click on the [Color] and [Thickness] buttons to adjust those properties.
 * Use the :guilabel:`Background color` menu for setting a background color.
   Click on the [Color...] button to display a dialog where you can pick a color or choose from a custom setting.
-  Transparency can be adjusted through atlering the alpha field settings.
+  Transparency can be adjusted through altering the alpha field settings.
 * Use the :guilabel:`Item ID` to create a relationship to other print layout items.
 This is used with QGIS server and other potential web clients.
 You can set an ID on an item (for example, a map or a label), and then the web client